 Hospitality organizations rely on Property Management Systems (PMS) for daily tasks, planning, and record keeping.
 As the operations hub, the PMS interfaces with several services and components within a hotel’s IT system, such as Point-of-Sale (POS) systems, door locks, Wi-Fi networks, and other guest service applications.
-Adding to the complexity of the network, external business partners’ components and services are also typically connected to the PMS, such as on-premises spas or restaurants, online travel agents, and customer relationship management partners or applications (on-premises or cloud-based).
+Adding to the complexity of connections, external business partners’ components and services are also typically connected to the PMS, such as on-premise spas or restaurants, online travel agents, and customer relationship management partners or applications (on-premise or cloud-based).
 The numerous connections to and users of the PMS could provide a broader surface for attack by malicious actors.
-Improving the security of the PMS can help protect the business from network intrusions that might lead to data breaches and fraud.
+Demonstrating methods to improve the security of the PMS can help protect the business from network intrusions that might lead to data breaches and fraud.

 The NCCoE aims to help hospitality organizations implement stronger security measures within and around the PMS, with a focus on the POS system through network segmentation, point-to-point encryption, data tokenization, multifactor authentication for remote and partner access, network and user behavior analytics, and business-only usage restrictions.
 NCCoE cybersecurity experts will collaborate with members of the hospitality sector and vendors of cybersecurity technologies to develop a reference design addressing this challenge.
 This project will produce a NIST Cybersecurity Practice Guide—a freely available description of the solution and practical steps needed to effectively secure the PMS and its many connections within the hotel IT system.